Sendai Airport: Facilities

 The Sendai Airport Line, which connects the airport to Sendai Station, opened on 18 March 2007.
 The journey to the downtown core of the city takes 17–25 minutes.
-After the earthquake and tsunami service was suspended until 1 October of that year.
+After the earthquake and tsunami, service was suspended until 1 October of that year.

-The airport can be accessed by car via Sendai–Tobu Toll Road via Route 20.
+The airport can be accessed by car via the Sendai–Tōbu Road via Route 20.
 There are two car parks located near the terminal building (Parking 1 with 970 spots) and east side of the airport property (Parking 2 with 250 spots).

-Buses and taxis also service the airport and located outside the Domestic Terminal:
+Buses and taxis also service the airport and are located outside the Domestic Terminal: